vinayakpahalwan7/RadioheadRefugee/README.md

-# RadioheadRefugee

-1. nn-2.py : A two layer neural network written in python which predicts XOR value.
+A two layer neural network written in python which predicts XOR value.
+It uses two activation functions (tanh & sigmoid), one for each layer.
+It uses cross-entropy as it's loss function.